LogicApp

 (Default = the default_lua_lib_path value from the Application)

-lua_clib_path String Parameter Additional paths to search when loading Lua C-libraries with the require statement.
+lua_clib_path String Attribute Additional paths to search when loading Lua C-libraries with the require statement.

 This has the same rules as the LUA_CPATH environment variable, i.e. must use ?.so.